 Cover your couch

 Using couch covers is also a handy little trick.
-As opposed to giving your couch a thorough cleaning in hopes of getting all the fur off it, you can use a couch cover.
+Instead of cleaning your couch thoroughly in hopes of getting all the fur off it, you can use a couch cover.
 When the amount of hair on your couch becomes noticeably bad, take the cover off and throw it in the wash.

 Quick and simple.

 Another option is to use throws or blankets to cover up your furniture.
-The only thing you’d have to worry about is keeping your pup off the couch while the cover is in the washer!
+You’d only have to worry about keeping your pup off the couch while the cover is in the washer!

 Final thoughts on seasonal shedding

 The more things you can do on this list, the easier time you’ll have with your dog’s seasonal shedding.
 Shedding is your dog’s natural way of regulating its temperature when the seasons change.

 You can’t stop it entirely, but there are a few things you can do to make sure you can manage hair loss as easily as possible.

 Alec Littlejohn grew up in a family of vets who discussed pet care daily.
 He’s also a member of the Association of Professional Dog Trainers, a recognized author by the Dog Writers Association of America, and is the lead editor at Pawscessories.